Nutrients: the body’s building blocks…

 The balanced plate: a macronutrient breakdown

-Carbohydrates are vital for energy, providing 4 kilocalories per gram, and are the body’s most accessible fuel.
-During digestion, they break down into glucose, supplying energy to the brain, muscles, and nervous system.
+Carbohydrates are vital for energy, providing 4 kilocalories (kCal) per gram, and are the body’s most accessible fuel.
+Digestion breaks them down to glucose, supplying energy to the brain, muscles, and nervous system.

-1. Blood sugar regulation: Stable glucose levels prevent conditions like diabetes.
+1. Blood sugar regulation: Stable glucose levels prevent diabetes.

 2. Immune function: Carbohydrates aid in cell signaling and pathogen recognition.